" "

 Will my emergency devices work with the NBN?

-Some emergency devices like security alarms, medical alarms and fire alarms use landlines to work properly, and you might be wondering how they’re affected by the switch to the NBN.
+Some emergency devices like security alarms, medical alarms and fire alarms use landlines to work properly.
 Some of these devices aren’t compatible with the NBN network at all times, such as during a power blackout.
-This means if you’re living with emergency devices, you should be prepared for them to not work during a power outage.
-Your mobile phone, however, should still work.
+This means if you’re living with emergency devices, they may not work during a power outage, but your mobile phone will still work, provided you have battery.

-If you do rely on medical or emergency devices connected to your landline, you should speak to your equipment provider about your specific needs before switching to the NBN.
+NBN Co suggests contacting your equipment provider (such as your medical alarm provider, lift emergency phone provider, etc) to discuss what options are available for these essential services to prepare for situations like a power outage.
 Many alarm providers can offer alternatives, such as backup batteries, or verify if your devices will be compatible with NBN technology.
-NBN Co also advises that customers with medical or emergency alarms register their device before connecting to the new network – this will help NBN identify and manage interruptions to your service.
+NBN Co also advises that customers with medical or emergency alarms register their device before connecting to the new network — this will help NBN identify and manage interruptions to your service.

 Share this article